Dwarf Amorpha Fragrant False Indigo

 Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Local Seed Source Spice Bush

-Sun to shade.
-Native shrub, 1/2″ red berries used like allspice, leaves used for tea.
+Lindera benzoin -Sun to shade– Native shrub, 1/2″ red berries used like allspice, leaves used for tea.
 Host for spicebush swallowtail butterfly.
 Need male & female.
 6-12′ tall

 Gallon pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 3″ pots $4, Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Hannah’s Choice Northern Highbush Blueberry

-Full to Part Sun.
-Very early season. plant two different varieties for pollination
+(Vaccinium corymbosum) -Full to Part Sun– Very early season. plant two different varieties for pollination

 3″ pots $4, Quart pots $8, Gallon* pots $16

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

-Plants are rarely available in ALL sizes listed, and availability of plants varies from day to day.
+Availability of plants varies from day to day.
+We rarely carry every size/price option listed at any one time.
 Please call before you come to check availability.

 Phillips Highbush Cranberry